eshull/tech-meetup-rails/README.md

 <hr>
 # Post Epicodus Plan

+## Summary Plan:

+I need to finish updating all my online accounts and my documents that I use to present myself as a developer in the professional world.
+I need to hone my skills in coding, but also in how to present myself.
+Specifically in how interview and interact while being interviewed.
+I need a place that people can visit online that does a good job of showcasing my developer work.
+I need to determine where I would like to work, and stay focused on what i need to do to get a position there.
+I need to continue to reach out to people I know in the tech community, and create new relationships in this community.

 ## List of most important things to do:

 ### Connections are going to get me a job before skillset, so building connections with other developers is crucial